AlecJDavidson/usb-xbox-360-chatpad/README.md

    - Pin 1 on the chatpad to 3.3v on the pico.
    **Important**: Do not wire the chatpad to the pico before flashing!
 The pico should be turned off during this process, as a serial connection between the two can interfere with flashing.

-3. **Program the Pico**: Use the Adafruit CircuitPython .uf2 file included in this project and the CircuitPython CLI to push the provided code.py onto the Raspberry Pi Pico.
-Instructions for programming the pico with CircuitPython can be found [here](https://learn.adafruit.com/circuitpython-on-raspberry-pi-pico/getting-started).
+3. **Program the Pico**: Use the Adafruit CircuitPython .uf2 file included in this project.
+Then copy the code.py file onto the Raspberry Pi Pico replacing the one that is already there.

 **Note**: Detailed instructions and pictures will be added as soon as possible.